-You will be required to prepare a final project presentation focused on multiple social justice issues, it will incorporate visual images and written text.
+You will be required to prepare a presentation project focused on multiple social justice issues, it will incorporate visual images and written text.
 While the written word can speak volumes, so can images of what constitutes our daily lives, especially during challenging times.
-The project will require a minimum of 10 content slides (not including the cover slide or references slide) with each slide dedicated to a specific social justice issue.
-Each slide must contain at least one exemplary image that captures the issue, along with text that explains what the image depicts, its significance, and why it was chosen.
+The project will require a minimum of 10 content slides (not including the cover slide or references slide) that addresses 5 distinct social justice issues.
+Each issue will be addressed with an image slide and a corresponding text slide.
+Choose at least one exemplary image that captures the issue, and include text on next slide that explains (a) what the image depicts, (b) its significance, and (c) why it was chosen.
+The text portion of the assignment must incorporate information from scholarly research for each slide.
 A basic PowerPoint template is available on the Canvas course page.
 Timely completion of the project will count toward course participation.
 [CLO 1-5]